 The credit is limited to the greater of (1) $500 or (2) the lesser of (a) $250 multiplied by the number of non-highly compensated employees of the eligible employer who are eligible to participate in the plan or (b) $5,000.

 Small businesses that meet the eligibility requirements above may get a $500 credit for three tax years starting in 2020 for new a 401(k) plan or SIMPLE IRA that has automatic enrollment provisions.
 Converting an existing plan to include auto-enrollment could make you eligible too.
 This credit is available in addition to the start-up cost credit.

 Retirement plans provide tax benefits to business owners

 Generally, corporations can deduct their contributions on behalf of employees as a business expense.
 This reduces taxable income on their K-1.
 Further, contributions also save on payroll taxes.
 Individual contributions for the business owner personally will generally reduce the individual’s taxable income on their W-2.
 Sole proprietors can also get a tax deduction, though the rules are more complex and require the support of a tax advisor.

 Which retirement plan is best for your small business?

 Of all the options above, perhaps the least popular type of plan is the SIMPLE 401(k).
-Though eligibility requirements can be made more stringent than the SIMPLE IRA and the covered compensation limit does apply to employer contributions, there are some major downsides.
+Though eligibility requirements can be made more stringent than the SIMPLE IRA and the covered compensation limit applies to employer contributions, there are some downsides.
 First, annual Form 5500 filings add complexity and cost to the plan administration.
 Second, the SIMPLE IRA allows flexibility to reduce the matching percentage to as low as 1% every 3 years.